theshepherdmatt/Quadify-old/README.md

 # Quadify
-Toolset and sources file used for customizing RPI audio distributions with Quadify hardware support
+Toolset and sources file used for customizing RPI audio distributions with Quadify hardware support, originally made by Audiophonics and updated by Quadify

 This repository holds sources and methods for installing the specific hardware found in a Quadify and some utilities in a fresh distribution for audio playback on Raspberry Pi.